hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Use CANONICAL to answer:
-“What is the single, semantic identity for this topic?”
+“What is the single semantic identity for this topic?”

 4. DFH (Deterministic First-Hop)

-DFH = one tiny JSON-LD file at:
+DFH is a tiny JSON-LD file at:

 /.well-known/stack

-This tells machines:
+It tells machines:

 What topic this domain anchors

 Where the 5 anchors live

-When it was issued
+When the descriptor was issued

 Minimal DFH example (Water):